aarnphm/tinymorph/docs/content/Design/MIS.md

 #### State Variables

+- `currentState: Object`
-- currentState: Object — Tracks the current application state.
+   - Tracks the current application state.

 #### Environment Variables

+- `networkInterface: Object`
-- networkInterface: Object — Represents the system's network connection.
+   - Represents the system's network connection.

 #### Assumptions

-Network connectivity is available for fetching data.
+- Network connectivity is available for fetching data.
-State updates do not conflict with ongoing processes.
+- State updates do not conflict with ongoing processes.

 #### Access Routine Semantics

-fetchData(endpoint: string): Object
+`fetchData(endpoint: string): Object`

 - Transition: Retrieves data from the specified endpoint.
 - Output: Returns the fetched data as an object.
 - Exception: Throws `FetchError` if the network request fails.

-updateState(newState: Object): boolean
+`updateState(newState: Object): boolean`

 - Transition: Updates the application state with the provided data.
 - Output: Returns `true` if the update is successful.